eleonora-minaeva/eleonora-minaeva.github.io/index.md

 ## About Me
-I am a Doctoral Researcher in the Department of Social and Political Sciences at the [European University Institute](https://www.eui.eu/people?id=eleonora-minaeva).
-I am working at the intersection of authoritarian governance, subnational institutions, and public attitudes in non-democratic contexts.
-My research combines quantitative methods, quasi-experimental designs, surveys and interviews to examine how institutional design, elections, and elite strategies shape governance outcomes and citizens’ perceptions of political authority and legitimacy.
-Substantively, my work focuses on post-communist countries, with a particular emphasis on Russia and Kazakhstan.
+I am a Doctoral Researcher in the Department of Social and Political Sciences at the European University Institute.
+My research examines how the design of public institutions and bureaucratic incentives shape governance outcomes and citizens’ interactions with the state.

+I combine quantitative methods, quasi-experimental designs, and survey experiments to study how different forms of local leadership, electoral institutions, and administrative hierarchies affect accountability, public service provision, and citizens’ evaluations of government performance.

+Substantively, my work focuses on subnational governance and public-sector institutions in post-communist countries, with a particular emphasis on Russia, Kazakhstan, Ukraine and Armenia.

 From January to May 2025, I was a Visiting Scholar at the [Institute for European, Russian and Eurasian Studies (IERES)](https://ieres.elliott.gwu.edu/about-us/visiting-scholars/) at George Washington University in Washington, DC.
 Prior to my doctoral studies, I held research and teaching positions at the European University at St. Petersburg and Perm State University.